bschaeffer/getopti/README.md

     $args = Getopti::read_args();
     $results = $opts->parse($args);

-## Output

-To output usage information for the above command, use `$opts->help()`.
-It would look something like this:

-    cmd write
-     A really, really hard way to create a file!

-    command options:
-     -N, --name [PATH]       set the name of the file -C, --content CONTENT   add content to this file

-    global options:
-         --help              show help information for a given command

 ## Results

-After setting up your command, running `$opts->parse()` would default to returning an array similar to this:
+After setting up the above command, running `$opts->parse()` would default to returning an array similar to this:

     $results = array(
       0 => array(